 The kidney performs several important functions in the human body.
 Even slight damage to the kidneys can, therefore, cause a lot of problems.
 When the kidney is rendered incapable of its main function, that is, removal of waste products from the blood, a condition called uremia develops.

-There are several other kidney diseases that warrant the need for a kidney transplantation.
+Several other kidney diseases warrant the need for a kidney transplantation.
 Some of these conditions include the following:

 Some of the common symptoms observed in the case of kidney diseases include the following: